who we are

 Wendy has been a ringing participant in the Area V Festivals since 2006.
 In 2010 Wendy joined the board for Area 5 of Handbell Musicians of America and has quickly become immersed in handbell leadership where she served as Area 5 Secretary through 2015.

 Wendy’s other musical ability is choral performance.
 In addition to QCB she sings with the Voices in Praise chancel choir at Epiphany United Methodist Church in Loveland.
-Outside of music, Wendy enjoys everything Disney, Crossfitting (ask her how much she can deadlift), and spending time with her husband, Doug, an her dog, Monkey.
+Outside of music, Wendy enjoys everything Disney, Crossfitting (ask her how much she can deadlift), and spending time with her husband, Doug, and her dog, Monkey.

 Brenda Steelman